-The fouling in heat exchangers and the resulting cleaning efforts, is a common task in many companies.
+The fouling in heat exchangers is a commom issue in many companies and the resulting cleaning efforts is a common task.

 The fouling factor